TernaryFortress/Security-Checklist/Android/General/Android_Services_Information.md

 This is a list of android services, and what they (actually) do.

+Everything in this directory is informational and not necessary.

 # Work Setup - com.android.managedprovisioning
 This is for activating the Work Profile(s) on your device.